This library brings speech recognition to your Processing applications. The library is based on Google Speech API v2.

 As of May 2014, you need a developer API key to use this library.
 The new API has a limit of 50 requests/day.

 Download and install the library inside your libraries folder.
 The library listens to the microphone input of your computer and sends recordings of your voice to Google for further processing.
 If the transcription was successful, the transcribe method is called and you can do whatever you want with the result.
-You can find some more details in the very early JavaDoc.

 - begin() starts a record until end() is called

 - disableAutoRecord() disables automatic records

 - disableAutoThreshold() disables the analysis of the environmental volume after STT initialized

 - enableDebug() enables console output with relevant information about the transcription process